 Balat is one of Istanbul’s most charming and bohemian neighborhoods.
 It’s a great place to experience local life and find some hidden gems.
 Here are some of the best things to do in Balat:

-- Visit the historical landmarks: Balat is home to many historical landmarks, including the Fener Greek Orthodox Patriarchate, the Aya Yorgi Church, and the Balat Synagogue
+Balat is home to many historical landmarks, including the

-- Explore the art galleries: Several art galleries in Balat showcase local and international artists
+Several art galleries in Balat showcase local and international artists.

-- Take a walk through the neighborhood: Balat is a great neighborhood to explore on foot.
-Wander down the narrow streets and take in the sights and sounds of this vibrant community
+Balat is a great neighborhood to explore on foot and just go with the flow.
+Wander down the winding cobbled streets and take in the sights and sounds of this vibrant community

 Balat Art Galleries and Cultural Centers